 Suspicious Activity Monitoring is a feature included in Malwarebytes Endpoint Detection and Response.
 It watches for potentially malicious behavior by monitoring the processes, registry, file system, and network activity on the endpoint.

 From the Suspicious Activity screen, you can click the Locations item or the number of rules triggered to view the Suspicious Activity Details screen.

 This screen shows specific details of the chosen Suspicious Activity to help you better understand the activities of this file or process.
 These details can help you make an educated decision on what action you should perform on the item.
 This article provides an overview of the Suspicious Activity Details screen.

 Suspicious Activity Rules Triggered

 The tile at the top of the Suspicious Activity Details screen shows a list of files Malwarebytes found suspicious as well as any files or processes that spawned from the primary file or process.
-Click on the (+) button next to a triggered rule to expand details.
-Here you can see all the detection rules involved in making the overall suspicious activity.
+Click the Show Summary button next to Rules Triggered Suspicious Activity to expand details.
+Here you can see all the MITRE ATT&CK detection rules involved in making the overall suspicious activity.
+Click MITRE ATT&CK Framework at the top for more information.

 The detection rules are color coded based on severity and the MITRE ATT&CK Framework:

 - Red: High Severity